icfnext/aws-lambda-toolkit/README.md

 ## @todo

 - Add more in-depth documentation
+- Refactor of test setup
+- Creation of an .rc file that will house the AWS config settings while being omitted by source control
 - Creation of lambda function on first deployment
 - Add unit tests
 - Suggestions welcome!

+## Gotchas

+- Due to some limitations with injecting the AWS configuration into the lambda, when using `aws-sdk` calls within your lambda you are required to manually set the region via the global config object at the top of your lambda file:
+    ```
+    var AWS = require('aws-sdk');
+    AWS.config.region = 'REGION';
+    ```
+    This is a known issue [1](https://github.com/Tim-B/grunt-aws-lambda/issues/18)[2](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html#Setting_the_Region) due to the SDK not pulling in the region automatically (like it does the secret/access keys), but due to the complexity of creating a workaround it's been backlogged for the moment.
+- This toolkit is meant to be used in conjunction with the [AWS cli](https://aws.amazon.com/cli/).
+By default, and without passing in any secret or access key, the module will be given the secret/access keys from your global config set by the AWS cli.
+If you are worried about including your keys in source control, it is highly recommended you store them globally via the AWS cli.
+This will be remedied in the future via an _.rc_ configuration file.

 ## Installation:
 ```